cryptic-resolver/cryptic_computer/README.md

 # Layout and format

-The sheet's layout and format refers to [cr]'s README.
+The dictionary's layout and format refers to [cr]'s README.

 [cr]: https://github.com/cryptic-resolver/cr